-- 25. St. Bernice Estates.
-Adjacent to the San Jose Estates, this 3.4-hectare residential project along the Antipolo-Teresa Highway in Bgy.
-San Jose, Antipolo City, offers 212 residential units with options for lot-only and house-and-lot package. - 26.
-Nizanta Gardens.
-A project of Asian-inspired architecture located in Barangays Tigatto and Waan, Davao City, this 12.9-hectare property is a joint venture project with Lapanday Prime Development Corporation.
-Lot cuts range from 150 to 220 sqm. - 27.
-Grand Tierra.
-A 18.3-hectare joint venture project with the Coronel-Zarate Families, this western-ranch-inspired residential development in Capas, Tarlac offers 674 lots with predominant lot cut of 140 sqm. - 28.
-Bloomfields Heights Lipa.
+- 29. Bloomfields Heights Lipa.
 A 12.4-hectare premium residential development located in Brgy.
 Tibig, Lipa City, Batangas.
-Strategically located, it is inspired by a modern tropical theme that offers 340 residential units.
-With a typical lot area of 192 square meters that offers naturally wide-open spaces and exclusive amenities, it compliments a sophisticated lifestyle. - 29.
+This masterplanned community showcases a modern tropical theme and offers 340 residential units.
+With a typical lot area of 192 square meters, this subdivision is also complemented by wide-open spaces and exclusive lifestyle amenities. - 30.
 St. Judith Hills.
 A 9.6-hectare mid-cost development located in Brgy.
 San Jose, Antipolo City.
-It is a mediterranean-western themed subdivision with 279 residential lots and 111 townhouse units, with lot cuts of approximately 150 square meters per unit. - 30.
+It is mediterranean-inspired with 279 residential lots with predominant lot cuts of 150 square meters for lots only and 111 townhouse units with a lot size of 75 square meters. - 31.
 Bloomfields General Santos.
 A 33-hectare residential development located in Brgy.
 Labangal, General Santos City.
-This tropical oasis in the heart of the city offers 755 residential and commercial lots with lot cuts ranging from approximately 200 to 600 square meters.
+This tropical oasis in the heart of the city offers 755 residential and commercial lots with lot cuts ranging from approximately 200 to 600 square meters. - 32.
+Bloomfields Cagayan De Oro.
+Enjoy relaxed tropical living at this 6.5-hectare haven where lush greenery over rolling terrain.
+Overlooking the majestic Cagayan De Oro skyline, this prime residential development features 144 lots with lot cuts averaging 250 square meters in size.